TheNUwUbie/Project-Redshift/README.md

 ![alt text](https://i.imgur.com/4TqIYTD.png)

-Results will then be outputted toa .txt file in User:Pass format
+Results will then be outputted to a .txt file in User:Pass format

 ![alt text](https://i.imgur.com/e4Vc5NO.png)